mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 when his turn in the initiative order arrives.

 Optional Rule: Knockout Blow
-If a character’s Endurance is reduced from its starting value to 0 by a single attack, the character is knocked out instantly, even though he still has two characteristics above zero.
+If a character's Endurance is reduced from its starting value to 0 by a single attack, the character is knocked out instantly, even though he still has two characteristics above zero.
 This is a good rule to introduce when the characters are facing a large number